-A total of 5880 articles were initially identified from the primary literature search strategy, of which 1358 were from PubMed; 2245 from Embase; 1488 from Web of Science; 7 from Cochrane Library; 402 from Wan-fang Databases, and 380 from the Chinese National Knowledge Infrastructure (CKNI).
-Out of all of them, we selected 4671 after eliminating 1209 duplicates.
-After reviewing titles and abstracts, 4573 articles were excluded of which 3364 were irrelevant studies; 825 investigations were conducted on animals or cell lines, and 384 were reviews and letters.
-Subsequently, the full texts of the remaining 98 articles were read of which 48 were excluded.
-Finally, 85 studies from 50 articles were included in the current metaanalysis (9-58).
-The flow chart of the article selection process is shown on figure 1.
+A total of 5880 articles were initially identified from the primary literature search strategy, of which 1358 were from PubMed; 2245, from Embase; 1488, from Web of Science; 7, from Cochrane Library; 402, from Wan-fang Databases, and 380, from Chinese National Knowledge Infrastructure (CKNI).
+From all of them, we selected 4671, after eliminating 1209 duplicates.
+After reviewing titles and abstracts, 4573 articles were excluded, which were 3364 irrelevant studies; 825 investigations conducted on animals or cell lines, and 384 reviews and letters.
+Subsequently, the full texts of the remaining 98 articles were read, of which 48 were excluded.
+Finally, 85 studies from 50 articles were included in the current meta-analysis[9-58].
+The flow chart of the article selection process is shown in Figure 1.

-The main characteristics of the 85 articles included are shown on table 1, which are presented by year of publication from 2010 to 2021.
-In total, 7567 patients with EC (including 6409 patients with ESCC) and 6005 healthy controls were included.
+The main characteristics of the 85 articles included are summarized in Table 1, which are presented in order by the year of publication ranging from 2010 to 2021.
+In total, 7567 EC patients (including 6409 ESCC patients) and 6005 healthy controls were included.
 In total, 39 articles focused on a single miRNA, and 11 articles refer to miRNA clusters.
 Real-time quantitative reverse transcription PCR (qRT-PCR) was used to detect miRNA expression levels in 32 serum and 18 plasma specimens.
-All articles were conducted on Asian populations including 41 studies in China, 8 studies in Japan, and 1 study in India.
+All articles were conducted on Asian populations, including 41 studies in China, 8 studies in Japan, and 1 study in India.